dangrondahl/dangrondahl.github.io/content/pages/principles.md

 ## > We dismiss the 'one-metric' approach

-Understanding that no single metric can fully capture the multifaceted nature of development work.
+We appreciate that no single metric can fully capture the multifaceted nature of development work.
 By combining diverse metrics with contextual understanding, we aim to provide a comprehensive view that respects the complexity of software development.
 This approach ensures a more accurate and holistic assessment of productivity, avoiding overreliance on any single measure.

 ## > We acknowledge and respect Goodhart’s Law